pawelekg95/pygrm/docs/index.md

 # Module `app.terminal.commands.additional_information`

-Copyright (c) 2022 Pawel Gmurczyk

-Module for querying additional information from user
+Types for additional info that can be requested from user

 ## Classes